the-teachingRSE-project/competencies/competencies.md

 #### Project/Community Manager RSEs

 When research software projects become larger, they need someone who manages processes and people.
-This gap can be filled by people who invest in the (PM), (USERS), and (TEAM) skills.
+This gap can be filled by people who invest in the (PM), (USERS), and (TEAM) skills, as exemplified in @subsec:examplecareer.
 Building a community around a research project is an important building block in building sustainable software [@Segal2009], so these RSEs play an important role, even if they do not necessarily touch much of the code themselves.